skratsch-solutions/skratsch-solutions.github.io/_it-services/technology-assessment.md

 We offer a [free online IT self-assessment](/it-quiz) for you to gauge the health of your business technology.
 And of course, you can always call us for a free consultation.
 But often, we find our clients THINK their systems are efficient and secure, but they're not.
 That's why it's worth it to book a business technology assessment to get an independent opinion from our IT professionals.

 A business technology assessment is an easy, affordable way to understand what's going on with your business technology.
 These technology assessments start as low as $500.
-An Eclipse Consulting IT professional will review your IT environment for risks and opportunities.
+A Skratsch Solutions IT professional will review your IT environment for risks and opportunities.
 We will look at:

 - Your current technology and business challenges
 - Hardware: servers, desktops, laptops